taofather/authobusy-delivery/README.md

 **About DDD**

-Application level is com.authobusy.endpoint.
+The Infrastructure/Endpoint package (com.authobusy.endpoint) contains only Controllers and Security implementation.
 I could have called it 'api', but I wanted to be original.

-Domain has the most clearly separated layer.
-It contains the User entity and some value objects.

 I prefered not to have an Infrastructure folder.
-Application/Infrastructure mix is under com.authobusy.endpoint.
+No ports and adapters separation is performed yet.

+*The Application level*

-But I believe that the "service" and "repository" folders can be out of endpoint: imagine that we need some commands to be run from console for the sake of the project.
-It will be nice to create a "com.authobusy.command" package, and be able to call services or repos from the same level.
+Application level is under com.authobusy.service: imagine that we need some commands to be run from console for the sake of the project.
+It will be nice to create a "com.authobusy.command" package (more Infrastructure), and be able to call services from there.

 **About in-memory database**
 I would like to use H2.
 Now user data is initialized inside the UserRepository constructor :S